cloudfoundry/loggregator-release/docs/loggregator-design.md

  - Container Metrics Cache - Container metrics for an application used during cf push.

-Doppler is scaling is complex, and relies on a variety of factors but, primarily it scales with the overall log and metric volume on your platform.
+Doppler scaling is complex, and relies on a variety of factors but, primarily it scales with the overall log and metric volume on your platform.

 ## Traffic Controller